essej93/essej93/README.md

 I have experience in full stack development and enjoy UI/UX design and development however, i mostly love doing backend development.

-## 🛠️ Courses undertaken at university
+## 🛠️ CompSci courses completed at university
 -
 <!--
 **essej93/essej93** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.